dstar55/100-words-design-patterns-java/README.md

 ##### <a id="Bridge"></a>Bridge
 * Motivation

-Let's imagine that we have Shape class with a two subclasses: Line and Rectangle.
-We want to extend this hierarchy to incorporate colors by creating Red and Blue shapes subclasses.
-But since we already have subclasses, we need to create 4 class combinations such as Red and BlueLine and Red and BlueRectangle.

-Adding more shape types and colors will make this hierarchy even bigger.
-For example, to add Triangles you have to create two subclasses, one for each color.
-And after that, adding new color will require creating three subclasses, one for each shape type.
-Further we go, worse it becomes.

-This problem happens each time we extend the class hierarchy into several independent dimensions.
+Let's imagine that we want to develop audio player on our Windows OS.
+We define base class, Audio, which has two subclasses MP3Audio and WavAudio.
+First version of the player on Windows is running well, but after some time we want to implement same player on Linux OS.

+How we will tackle this situation ?

+If we incorporate OS specifics in our hierarchy we will end up with 4 class combinations such as WindowsMP3Audio, LinuxMP3Audio, WindowsWavAudio and LinuxWavAudio.
+Adding more codec types and more operating systems will make hierarchy even bigger.

+Appropriate solution would be that we extract our structure into two separated hierarchies.

-The Bridge pattern attempts to solve it by replacing inheritance with delegations.
-You have to extract one of these "dimensions" into separate class hierarchy.
-Original classes will contain a reference to an object of the new hierarchy, instead of storing all of its state and behaviors inside of one class.
+Original audio structure classes will remain a same and it will contain a reference to an object of the new hierarchy, the OS hierarchy.

-This way we will extract Color into its own class with two child classes, Red and Blue.
-The Shape class will get a reference field to one of the color classes.
-Using that reference, it will be able to delegate work to color objects when needed.
-This reference will serve as a bridge between Shapes and Color.
+This way we will extract OS specifics into its own class with two child classes, Windows and Linux.
+The Audio class will get a reference field to one of the OS classes.
+Using that reference, it will be able to delegate work to OS objects when needed.

-From now on, adding new colors will not require changing shape classes and vice versa.
+This reference will serve as a bridge between Audio and OS hierarchies.

+Explained solution is example of the Bridge pattern.

 So, Bridge pattern decouples an abstraction from its implementation so that the two can vary independently.

 * Story

-Decouple an abstraction from its implementation so that the two can vary independently.

 Steering wheel is an example of the Bridge.
 The purpose of a steering wheel is to transmit  driver's input to the steered wheels in order to dynamically change direction of the vehicle.